MobleyLab/drug-computing/uci-pharmsci/syllabus.md

 ## Text

-**No textbook is currently required**; however, we *strongly recommend* Leach's Molecalar Modelling book, which all of you should have on hand or have access to (such as in the library):
+**No textbook is currently required**; however, we *strongly recommend* Leach's Molecular Modelling book, which all of you should have on hand or have access to (such as in the library):
     Molecular Modelling: Principles and Applications, 2nd Edition Andrew R. Leach, Prentice Hall, London, 2001
     ISBN: 0-582-38210-6